aleen42/PersonalWiki/Programming/JavaScript/high_performance/algorithms_flow_control/algorithms_flow_control.md

 first();
 ```

 Compared with the first one, the second pattern is far more difficult to identify bugs in large code bases.
 For the first one, limitation exceeding problem will occur when the terminal condition is wrong in most cases.
 However, if it's correct, then the algorithm contains too much recursion to safely be run in the browser.
-Then, you should change to use iteration, memorization, or both.
+Then, you should change to use iteration, memoization (記憶化), or both.

 #### Iteration